caoyue/Wox.Plugin.Todos/README.md

     ```
     C:\Users\me\OneDrive\todos.data.json
     ```
-- restart Wox to take effect
+- use `td -rl` or `restart Wox` to take effect
+- tips: cause data file may be synced after the initialization of Wox plugin, if todo list not updated, use `td -rl` to reload todos from the data file